NilocEsrom/ReadabilityAnalyserDE/README.md

 I'm happy for people to use the components of this program that I myself have written for their own projects, as long as they credit me as per the licence.

 ***HOWEVER***
-Please be aware that there are elements of this program that are derived others, which may or may not specify different license terms, including non-commercial use.
+Please be aware that there are elements of this program that are derived other developers and researchers, which may or may not specify different license terms, including non-commercial use.
 Please respect their work by adhering to their respective licences.

 Specifically these components are: